Archive 2022

 Here, The metering is done through a modified PZEM-004t v3 for up to European phase to phase voltage tolerance :up to 427V RMS with 0.2V resolution.
 Compared to the non-modified version, This ALSO allows phase to phase metering, and phase to neutral in case of neutral fault.Power, Energy, power factor resolution are doubled due to the fact that their computing involve instantaneous voltage measurement which is affected by the PZEM modification.

-Otherwise, the floors, ceilings of the remaining parameters conforms to the PZEM-004T v3.0 datasheet of this day.It is expected that frequency measurement is not affected by the PZEM-004t v3.0 HV modification.For power factor, leading or lagging info is not provided.
+Otherwise, the floors, ceilings of the remaining parameters conforms to the PZEM-004T v3.0 datasheet of this day.It is expected that frequency measurement is not affected by the PZEM-004t v3.0 HV modification.

-PMTR_001_SRV performs instantaneous measurement as fast as the 9600 bps serial interface allows, which is a little less than 100 per second (all parameters read)When performing 3 phase metering the PMTR_001_SRV performs serial port switching (using an ADG333A Quad SPDT switch) So it shares a single serial port on the Arduino for 3 PZEM-004T modules.this lowers the read rate to less than 33 per second.
+PMTR_001_SRV performs instantaneous measurement as fast as the 9600 bps serial interface allows, which is a little less than 100 bytes per second (all parameters read).
+When performing 3 phase metering the PMTR_001_SRV performs serial port switching (using an ADG333A Quad SPDT switch) So it shares a single serial port on the Arduino for 3 PZEM-004T modules.
+This lowers the read rate to less than 33 bytes per second on average, which is still sufficient to get all line parameters with a polling of the 3 phases each second.

-The device has 5 memory slots for Moving Average information of all parameters (except energy)For instance, We could store the Moving Average over 5, 10, 20, 30, 60 seconds.
+The device has 5 memory slots for Moving Average information of all parameters (except energy)For instance, We could store the Moving Average over 5, 10, 20, 30, or 60 seconds.

 Relay Actions